Chipotle Bacon

 Homemade Catalina and Italian Salad Dressings

 This homemade Italian vinaigrette gets better with time as the flavors ‘get happy’.
 I like to give the dried spices time to flavor the dressing.
-Shown on the left is my homemade Catalina dressing.
+Make sure you give it a good, long shake before serving.

 Homemade Catalina and Italian Salad Dressings